Understanding Effects

 The Problem

-Side effects break two things programmers care deeply about: composition and testing.
+Side effects break the two things programmers care about most: composition and testing.

-Think about it concretely.
-A function that reads from the network cannot be composed cleanly with a function that reads from a file, because both need to know about IO.
-A function that throws an exception cannot be composed with one that returns an error value, because the caller has to juggle two different error conventions.
-A function that mutates global state cannot be tested reliably, because you have to reset that state between runs and hope nothing leaks.
+Consider the failures one at a time.
+A function that reads from the network will not compose cleanly with one that reads from a file, because both must reach out to the world.
+A function that throws will not compose with one that returns an error value, because the caller has to juggle two conventions at once.
+And a function that mutates global state resists testing, because you must reset that state between runs and pray nothing leaks across the seam.

-The root cause is always the same: the function does something beyond computing a return value, and the language gives you no structured way to describe, intercept, or replace that behavior.
+The root cause never changes: the function does something beyond computing a return value, and the language offers no structured way to name that something, intercept it, or swap it out.

 Traditional Solutions